algal16/a-looking-glass-into-the-unconscious/README.md

 The readings change once every ten seconds.
 The program calculates the average EDA level every second and always remembers the previous second EDA data.
 If the current second value (skin conductivity) is higher than the previous second value, then a spontaneous EDA is considered to be fixed in this second.
 The program counts the number of spontaneous reactions in 10 seconds period and shows it as follows: if a spontaneous EDA is fixed for all 10 seconds, no light comes on.
 If this spontaneous EDA is detected for 1 in 10 seconds - nine lights are on, so all five are yellow and the left four are green.
 And so on.
 Finally, if there is no spontaneous reaction in a single second, then all ten lights are on - this is the maximum quiet state that can be recorded according to this ALGAL16 program.

-CAUTION!
+*CAUTION!
 Both theoretical materials and equipment are created for self-education purposes only.
-They are not intended for diagnostic or therapeutic purposes, and cannot be used on other people, everyone can try it only on themselves, taking all possible risks.
-If someone were interested in building a more widely applicable and certifiable device on this basis, then I would be interested in different types of cooperation.
-For the time being, full copyright is retained.

-THE SOFTWARE AND HARDWARE ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE AND HARDWARE.
+They are not intended for diagnostic or therapeutic purposes.*

 RECOMMENDED READINGS